11 Best Places You Can Change Your Coins for Cash For Free

 Supermarkets:

-Take it to the Bank
+Please take it to the Bank

 All those dimes and nickels will be worth more by depositing in the bank in your account than sitting around in your house.
-If you don’t want to change coins to cash, then deposit them in your bank account.
+If you don’t want to change coins to cash, deposit them in your bank account.
 Some banks allow you to deposit unrolled coins into your account can be a big timesaver.

 Roll the Coins to Cash at the Bank